sierrahowe1/SWE4213-Lab1/README.md

 ## AI USE:

 I used AI for learning the flow of the app, learning how components work, researching, and bug fixes on the enhancements.
+Was used mostly when working on the dropdown enhancement